Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 11 Maret 2026 16.56.14 UTC
+- WIB: Rabu, 11 Maret 2026 17.55.10 UTC
-- WITA: Rabu, 11 Maret 2026 17.56.14 UTC
+- WITA: Rabu, 11 Maret 2026 18.55.10 UTC
-- WIT: Rabu, 11 Maret 2026 18.56.14 UTC
+- WIT: Rabu, 11 Maret 2026 19.55.10 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: inspirational
+Kategori: success